Well-being, Women and Work in Ethiopia:

 3. A large-scale survey of female employees, involving more than 2000 female employees in apparel factories and horticultural farms.

-The findings will enable the project team to:
+The findings enabled the project team to:

 - enhance our understanding of the impact of employment in FDI generated farms and factories on women’s overall well-being over time.